sinnie/learn_web_dev/react.md

 * changes to one two-way bind will change another data binding to change, which causes the first to change again.
 * expensive in terms of CPU resources - slow
 React uses one way data binding.
-* React components
+* React components:
     * encapsulated code that handles presentation, state, and behavior
     * expose a render method DOM that allows you to output a  element with an arbitrary amount of DOM childnodes.
 The render method is all you need to make the simplest component.
 React tracks all DOM nodes that the render method produces <— helper methods called `createElement( )`
 * `React.createElement( )` has three arguments
-        * type - tells react what kind of element to create
+        * type - tells React.js what kind of element to create
         * props - represent the data passed into an element
             * they’re the data that get passed into the component as element attributes.
 Somewhere else in the app, React listens for state changes and the `render()` method gets called again passing the changed data into the `props`.
         * child - adds content to the element
             * can be either a String or ReactElement
-    * the function returns a new ReactElement object which is stored in the element variable. - as of now react has not added anything from the DOM
+    * the function returns a new ReactElement object which is stored in the element variable. - as of now React.js has not added anything from the DOM
 * `document.getElementById( )` function.
-    * searches the DOM for an existing element with a specific id attribute and returns it. the `DOMelement` is then stored in the container variable <— still nothing from react has been added to the DOM
+    * searches the DOM for an existing element with a specific id attribute and returns it. the `DOMelement` is then stored in the container variable <— still nothing from React.js has been added to the DOM
 * `ReactDOM.render( )` is a function that takes two args
         * `ReactElement`
         * `DOMElement`
-    * The render method returns a description of what you want to render, and then react takes that description and renders it to the screen.
+    * The render method returns a description of what you want to render, and then React.js takes that description and renders it to the screen.
         * This function returns a React element, specifically, which is a lightweight description of what to render.
 Most developers use a special syntax called JSX
     * Uses the ReactElement to create a component hierarchy and then inserts it into the DOM hierarchy as the child of the DOMElement.
     * Controls the contents of the DOMElement